 Bloodred Hourglass's music is mostly referred to as melodic death metal, but on their homepage the band states that they have always taken influences from various other genres.
 Many of the album reviewers have stated that the band blends into the traditional Swedish Gothenburg melodic death metal sound together with characteristic Finnish metal music melodies.
 Since the very beginning, all of their songs have been highly guitar driven, including some acoustic guitars as well.
 Their music is also known for carrying metalcore and alternative metal elements, especially on their latest album Your Highness.
 The band does not have a dedicated keyboard player, but keyboards play a notable role in most of their songs, varying from orchestrations to sample beats and from modern ambient soundscapes to more classic electronic music sounds.

 To celebrate the release of Your Highness, the band organised their own indoor stadium festival Black Box Mikkeli, where the official album release show took place on October 29th 2021, and the band played their new album through from start to finish.
-Black Box Mikkeli is planned to take place annually in the future.
+Black Box Mikkeli since became annual festival.

-Bloodred Hourglass is nominated as "Metal of the year" in Emma Gaala, the biggest annual music event in Finland to take place on February 5th 2022 at Hartwall Areena, Helsinki.
+Bloodred Hourglass was nominated as "Metal of the year" in Emma Gaala, the biggest annual music event in Finland that took place on February 5th 2022 at Helsinki Icehall.